csc-training/elements-of-hpc/intro/moores_law.md

 # Moore's Law

-* Every 2 years the density of the transitors double 2 years
+* every 2 years the density of the transitors doubles.

 ## Consquences